Poetry, Prose & Memoir

 A writer & poet who loves to creatively work her words onto the page.

-As the current chair of the charity ‘Fife Writes’ Marianne organises & facilitates writing workshops, support groups and encourages writing through her adhoc work for various corporate & charity organisations.
-In her role at Fife Writes, she also leads the Lunchtime Writing Hours at the annual StAnza – Scotland’s International Poetry Festival in March.
+Marianne organises & facilitates writing workshops and runs support groups.
+She encourages writing through her adhoc work for various charity & corporate organisations.
+She has also led the ‘Writing Hours’ at the annual StAnza Scotland’s International Poetry Festival for several years.

 Fife Writes 2025 Anthology